The leading coefficient of the $L^2$-Alexander torsion: The proof of the main theorem

-Using this cell decomposition and using appropriate lifts of the cells, the cellular chain complex $C_*\left (\wti{N}\right )$ is of the form:

-and such that, with respect to the above direct sum decomposition, the boundary matrices are given as follows (the notation used in the matrices will be explained just below the matrices):
+Recall that the boundary map in the cellular chain complex is given in the usual way, except that the coefficient in $\Z[\pi_1(N,q)]$ corresponds to the concatenation of the preferred path in the original cell and the concatenation of the preferred path of the cell in the boundary.
+It is now fairly straightforward to see that the boundary maps are given as follows (the notation used in the matrices will be explained just below the matrices):